Back to The Church in Exile

 • children taught at home in purity of faith.

-These receive first the clarity of doctrine precisely because they persevered when the visible structures collapsed.
+These receive first the clarity of doctrine precisely because they persevered when visible structures collapsed.

-St. Leo the Great states: "The angel removes fear, for fear belongs to those who oppose God, not those who seek Him."2
+St. Leo the Great says that the angel removes fear, for fear belongs to those who oppose God, not those who seek Him.

 During the ecclesial eclipse: